 Guatemala approved the World Trade Organization (WTO) Trade Facilitation Agreement (TFA) on February 13, 2017, though Legislative Decree 1-2017.
 The TFA became effective on March 8, 2017.
 The agreement allows for developing countries to define a broader timeline for the implementation of the needed actions for the Government of Guatemala to fully comply.
-Main priorities at this point have focused on: a) imports and exports public information available at each government institution responsible for imports, b) approval of authorized economic operators (importers, customs agents) to reduce clearance timing, and c) streamlining of procedures.
-In general, the advances so far have been slow, as the 2020 Doing Business report for Guatemala reflects in its trade indicator, with no improvements since 2019.

-Advance ruling is available for products under the CAFTA-DR. The Ministry of Economy is responsible for origin advance ruling and SAT is responsible for product classification advance ruling.
+Main priorities at this point have focused on: a) information on procedures for imports and exports be available at each government institution responsible for trade b) approval of authorized economic operators (importers, customs agents) to reduce clearance timing, and c) streamlining of procedures.
+In general, the major advances reported have been in streamlining of procedures (like the implementation of e-phyto certificate issuance and recognition) and reducing average customs clearance time for imports.
+Advance rulings are available for products under the CAFTA-DR. The Ministry of Economy is responsible for Country-of-origin advance ruling and SAT is responsible for product classification advance ruling.